djulien/WS281X-splitter-DEV/README.md

 1. (Splitter) Split one long string of WS281X pixels into multiple (up to 4) shorter strings.
 This can be used as an alternative to daisy-chaining multiple WS281X strips/strings and/or to avoid the need for null pixels - the distance to first pixel is considerably longer (~ 30 feet) than the distance between pixels (~ 2 feet).
 2. (Breakout) Show the next WS281X RGB data pattern (24 bits) at the current position within a group of WS281X pixels, and current FPS (8 bits).
 This breakout info can be used to diagnose controller or communication problems.

 The firmware is written specifically for the Microchip PIC16F15313, but can be adapted to some other PICs.
-The firmware uses Timers 0-2, MSSP, PWM, and CLC peripherals.
-The CLC allows WS281X signal data to be sent and received at full speed (800 KHz) using a low-power 8 MIPS 8-bit microcontroller.
+The firmware uses Timers 0-2, and EUSART peripherals.  (nope: The CLC allows WS281X signal data to be sent and received at full speed (800 KHz) using a low-power 8 MIPS 8-bit microcontroller).
 ## Usage as Splitter
 ![Splitter diagram](doc/splitter.svg)
 Connect WS281X-splitter as follows to use the splitter function:
 - WS281X input data stream on RA3
 - up to 4 WS281X strips/strings on RA1, RA2, RA5, and RA4

-In your sequencing software, the splitter will be represented by 1 WS281X pixel followed by another string of WS281X pixels which will be split into 1-4 segments.
+In your sequencing software, the splitter should be represented as 1 WS281X pixel followed by another string of WS281X pixels which will be split into 1-4 segments.
 Insert the extra pixel immediately *ahead* of the pixels to be split.
 Set its 24-bit value to the quad-length<sup>*</sup> of the first, second, and third segments respectively.
 Any pixel values after the first + second + third length will be sent to the fourth segment.
 For example, a splitter pixel value of 0x102003 will redirect the WS281X input stream on RA3 as follows:
 - the next 4 * 0x10 = 64 pixels will go to Segment 1 on RA1
 - then 4 * 0x20 = 128 pixels will go to Segment 2 on RA2
 - and then 4 * 0x03 = 12 pixels will go to Segment 3 on RA5
-- any remaining pixels values will go to Segment 4 on RA4
+- any trailing pixel values will go to Segment 4 on RA4

 <sup>*</sup>Quad-length is 1/4 the number of WS281X pixels in a segment.
-This allows an 8-bit value to designate a length up to 1024 pixels.
+This allows an 8-bit value to represent a length up to 1024 pixels (0 means 256 quad pixels).

 ## Usage as Breakout
 ![Breakout diagram](doc/breakout.svg)